-This checklist is to be used so you will know when to complete forms and when they are due:

-- 1. Attend the Department Orientation Meeting, submit the 1st, semester Registration Approval Form. - 2.
+TIMELINE This checklist is to be used so you will know when to complete forms and when they are due: - 1.
+Attend the Department Orientation Meeting, submit the 1st, semester Registration Approval Form. - 2.
 Complete Preliminary Examination during first two semesters.
 Students need to be registered for 3 credits the semester they complete their Preliminary Exam. - 3.
 Complete the Curriculum Development Plan (CDP) with committee signatures by the end of the second semester.
 Faculty signatures on this form will create the Student's Supervisory Committee.
 Keep a copy for faculty to review before signing future Registration Approval Forms submitted each semester. - 4.
 As needed, submit Change of Supervisory Committee Form. - 5.
 As needed, submit a Leave of Absence Form, please refer to the Continuous Enrollment section for guidelines. - 6.
 Complete the Qualifying exam and submit Ph.D.
 Qualifying Exam Form..
 Students need to be registered for 3 credit the semester they complete their Qualifying Exam. - 7.
 Submit the Ph.D.
 Program of Study Form with an attached paragraph documenting if classes changed from the initial Curriculum Developed Plan. - 8.
-Apply for graduation

-November 1 for Spring

-April 1 for Summer

-July 1 for Fall

-- 9. Pass the defense examination with only minor corrections to be made, and submit the Ph.D.
-Defense Form to the Department Advisor within 3 business - 10.
+Apply for graduation November 1 for Spring April 1 for Summer July 1 for Fall - 9.
+Follow department deadlines for scheduling the final defense, submit the Dissertation Evaluation Form at least 5 working days (1 week) prior to the scheduled final defense.
+This includes the required preliminary review required by Graduate School. - 10.
+Pass the defense examination with only minor corrections to be made, and submit the Ph.D.
+Defense Form to the Department Advisor within 3 business - 11.
 Finalize the Ph.D.
-Supervisory Committee Approval & Final Reading Approval Form. - 11.
+Supervisory Committee Approval & Final Reading Approval Form. - 12.
 Submit the thesis to the Thesis Editor for formatting review.
 It must be formatted to meet "A Handbook for Thesis and Dissertations" (www.gradschool.utah.edu/thesis/index.php).
 Once reviewed, make corrections and submit again to the Graduate School Thesis Office.
 See the Thesis Office website for the exact date for graduate deadlines.